-- 4. This policy is subject to the Council's obligations which are set out in the Public Bodies (Admission to Meetings) Act 1960, the Local Government Act 1972, the Local Government Act 1986, the Freedom of Information Act 2000, the Data Protection Act 1998, other legislation which may apply and the Council's standing orders and financial regulations.
-The Council's financial regulations and relevant standing orders referenced in this policy are available via the Council's publication scheme. - 5.
-The Council cannot disclose confidential information or information the disclosure of which is prohibited by law.
-The Council cannot disclose information if this is prohibited under the terms of a court order, by legislation or its statutory instruments and regulations, the Council's standing orders, under contract or by common law.
+- 4. This policy is subject to the Council's obligations which are set out in:

+- i Public Bodies (Admission to Meetings) Act 1960

+- ii Local Government Act 1972

+- iii Local Government Act 1986

+- iv Freedom of Information Act 2000

+- v Data Protection Act 1998

+- vi other legislation which may apply and the Council's standing orders and financial regulations.

+The Council's financial regulations and relevant standing orders referenced in this policy are available via the Council's publication scheme.

+- 5. The Council cannot disclose confidential information or information the disclosure of which is prohibited by law.
+The Council cannot disclose information if this is prohibited: i under the terms of a court order

+- ii by legislation or its statutory instruments and regulations

+- iii by the Council's standing orders

+- iii by the Council's standing orders

+- iv under contract or by common law.

 Councillors are subject to additional restrictions about the disclosure of confidential information which arise from the code of conduct adopted by the Council, a copy of which is available via the Council's publication scheme.